josequinonesii/Responsive_Template/README.md

 ##Requirements

 - The responsive portions of this website require a recent version of Firefox, Chrome, Safari, or Opera.
-IE9+ should be mostly supported.
+IE9+ should be mostly supported.(Old versions of IE should still work, but will be missing out on some of the responsive features.)
 - The site must be built fluidly. (does not require horizontal scrollbars).
 - In mobile view, the page content should preferably be longer than the navigation sidebar for best effect.